-Rising to the challenge, the new Emil and Grace Shihadeh Innovation Center will prepare Winchester students and community members for the new workforce of tomorrow.
-Our goal is to ensure that every student is prepared and empowered with a marketable skill that leads to full, high-paying employment and that every regional industry is fully supplied with dedicated, skilled workers that will sustain and improve their business model.
+The new Emil and Grace Shihadeh Innovation Center prepares Winchester students and community members for the in-demand, skilled workforce of tomorrow.
+Our goal is to ensure that every student is prepared and empowered with marketable skills that lead to full-time, high-paying employment and that every regional industry is fully supplied with dedicated, skilled workers that will sustain and enhance their business model.

-A joint venture with Lord Fairfax Community College and local industry partners, the Innovation Center will train and equip youth and adults to meet the demands of the regional job market.
-Using hands-on learning strategies, students will develop the necessary skills that will lead to marketable certifications.
-Industry partners will play an active role in the development of the program of study, while also committing to work-based learning opportunities for students.
-Lord Fairfax Community College will provide instructors and equipment for certification and credit bearing courses.
-The Innovation Center will be a hub of workforce development for the community, serving both high school students and adults.
+A joint venture with Laurel Ridge Community College and local industry partners, the Shihadeh Innovation Center trains and equips youth and adults to meet the demands of the regional job market.
+Industry partners play an active role in the development of the program of study, while also committing to work-based learning opportunities for students and culminating in marketable certification opportunities.
+The Innovation Center is a hub of workforce development for the community, serving both high school students and adults.